parsiya/Octopress-Blog/source/_posts/2015-11-14-intro-to-dot-net-remoting-for-hackers.markdown

 Let's only set the server channel to secure and see what happens:

-{% imgcap /images/2015/remoting1/26.png Unsecure client channel and secure server channel %}
+{% imgcap /images/2015/remoting1/26.png Insecure client channel and secure server channel %}

 The client establishes the TCP connection and starts sending message in plaintext, but server never responds.